Every kid loves a birthday party, right?

-Lastly, remember who the party is for.
+Lastly, remember whom the party is for.
 It can be hard for an extroverted parent who is looking forward to throwing a birthday blowout to scale down their expectations.
-Through careful planning and listening, your shy child can still have a celebration to remember that makes everyone happy.
+Through your careful listening and planning, your shy child can still have a celebration to remember that makes everyone happy.